nestjs/docs.nestjs.com/content/graphql/mapped-types.md

 > info **Hint** The `IntersectionType()` function is imported from the `@nestjs/graphql` package.

 The `IntersectionType()` function takes an optional third argument that is a reference to the decorator factory of the type being extended.
-It will use the first one's decorator, if we didn't pass `InputType` as the third argument.
+If you don't pass a type as the third argument, it will use the first argument's decorator factory type.
 If you want to extend a class decorated with `@ObjectType`, pass `ObjectType` as the third argument.
 For example:

 ```typescript
 @InputType()